ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Option 1 (quick option installing the apk provided here):

-First download the ARCore1.1InsideOutPositionalTrackingGearVRWhiteRoom.apk.
-Than you have to find out your Device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
-With the apk file and the device id you can sign the apk yourself.
+First download the WhiteRoom.apk.
+Than you have to find out your device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
+With the apk file and the device ID you can sign the apk yourself.
 How you can sign the apk is explained in this Youtube video https://www.youtube.com/watch?v=Ho1TbQozyO0.
 I recommend the option where you download the addosig.bat program to sign the apk.
 You can either follow the link under the Youtube page or download the Add OSIG.zip file containing the addosig.bat program directly from this repository.

 or

 Option 2 (working unity project):

-You can directly download or clone the working "ARCore1.1InsideOutPositionalTrackingGearVRWhiteRoom" project folder to your pc, add your phone specific osig file to the path ARCore1.1InsideOutPositionalTrackingGearVRWhiteRoom/Assets/Plugins/Android/assets, change the following player settings in Unity
+You can directly download or clone the working "WhiteRoom" project folder to your pc, add your phone specific osig file to the path WhiteRoom/Assets/Plugins/Android/assets.

+Then change the following player settings in Unity
 (
 Go to: file -> build settings -> player settings -> other settings

 Change the package name to for example "com.unity3d.test"